osama-haggag/redi-kids-level-3/flaskberrypi/README.md

-To run the server, go to the `flaskberrypi` folder
+To run the server, go to the `flask_server` folder

     cd flask_server